albanie/collaborative-experts/README.md

 ```

 Otherwise, if you'd prefer to take a leaner approach, you can either:
-1. `pip install` each missing package each time you hit an `ImportError`
+1. `pip/conda install` each missing package each time you hit an `ImportError`
 2. manually inspect the slightly more readable `requirements/pip-requirements.txt`